-The Company may not be able to obtain sufficient financing to pursue all of its intended exploration activities or continue on a going concern basis

-The Company's primary sources of capital resources are comprised of cash and cash equivalents, sales of its marketable securities and the issuance of securities.
-The Company will continuously monitor its capital structure and, based on changes in operations and economic conditions, may adjust the structure by issuing new Common Shares as necessary.
+The Company may not be able to obtain sufficient financing to pursue all of its intended exploration activities or continue on a going concern basis based on changes in operations and economic conditions, may adjust the structure by issuing new Common Shares as necessary.
 The recoverability of the carrying values of the Company's assets is dependent upon the ability of the Company to obtain the necessary financing to complete exploration activities.